neurips24weakSupervision/nips2024_weak_supervision/README.md

 # nips2024_weak_supervision
 This repository contains the code for the publication "Object-Centric Representation Learning with Weakly Supervised Slot Attention," which was submitted to NIPS 2024.

-The code is an extended version of Slot Attention's initial implementation: https://github.com/google-research/google-research/tree/master/slot_attention
+The code is an extended version of Slot Attention's initial implementation: https://github.com/google-research/google-research/tree/master/slot_attention .
+Make sure to install the specified packages.

 # Model Training:
 Start the training procedure via: